 To create recognition for, give a voice to, and empower the dreams of warriors with endometriosis.”

 As the journey of creating this organization began, fellow warriors started to join.
 The mission began to take shape.
 No one person can change how endometriosis is treated.
 We started to see that in order to win this battle and make a change, we will all need to come together.
 We are each a warrior but a battle has never been won alone.
 We must raise our voices as weapons.
 We must not stay silent.
 We must hold each other up.
 Our pain is strong, our bodies are weak, but our love can change the world!
 EndoArmy is an organization powered not by one endo activist, but many.
 The goal is to provide approachable, patient-centered public education and community groups.

 We are each warriors but a battle has never been won alone.
 We must raise our voices as our weapons.
 We must not stay silent.
 We must hold each other up.
 Our pain is strong, our bodies are weak, but our love can change the world!”

-Kianna remembered the feeling of complete hopelessness when she was told by medical professionals they didn’t have the answers.
+Kianna remembers the feeling of complete hopelessness when she was told by medical professionals they didn’t have the answers.
 The despair she felt when she was told to give up on her dreams.
 Her biggest fear in life was not death.
 Like many warriors, her biggest fear was to be alive yet unable to live, love, and laugh.
-Together our hope is that this campaign will make it so no one has to face that fear.
+After 30 years of pain and improper treatment, Karen knows what it means to suffer a lifetime of pain due to a lack of support and knowledge regarding this disease.
+Together with countless other warriors who share our story, our hope is that this campaign will make it so no one has to face that fear alone.
 Our dream for EndoArmy is summed up well using a quote from Jonathan Swift “May you live all the days of your life”